-- Select the Preserve the original encryption settings option if you do not want to encrypt persistent disks or want to apply the existing encryption scheme.
+- If you do not want to encrypt the restored data or want to apply the existing encryption scheme, select the Preserve the original encryption settings option.

-- Select the Use the following encryption key option if you want to encrypt persistent disks with customer-managed encryption key (CMEK).
+- If you want to encrypt the restored data with a Google Cloud KMS CMEK, select the Use the following encryption key option.
 Then, select the necessary CMEK from the drop-down list.

 For a CMEK to be displayed in the list of available encryption keys, it must be stored in the region selected at step 4 of the wizard.

 The Preserve the original encryption settings option is disabled if the CMEK that was used to encrypt data of the source instance is not available in the region to which the Cloud SQL instance will be restored.